Athanax/video_player_controls/README.md

 * Fast rewind and fast forward buttons
 * [Flutter_bloc](https://pub.dev/packages/flutter_bloc) state management
 * Ability to listen to player state, isPlaying, through a simple interface, which returns with true if the video is playing, else false

+As from version 2.1.7, you can make your own custom UI and use the available API to perform basic operations like next, previous, restart, pause, play, and so on, using the methods of the Controller class

 ``` dart